“The story of the Volkswagen is part of the human story, not just the story of any one country, time, family.”

 I give this book an “outstanding” rating.

 Note: I obtained a galley copy of this book via netgalley.
-I was not required to write a review but did so.
+I was not required to write a positive review but did so.